Online Engineering Programs Home

 Campus Visitation & State Authorization for Online Nuclear Engineering Programs

 Online nuclear engineering programs make degrees and certificates more accessible but do not necessarily spare students from all campus visits.
 Online schools may require students to attend on-site intensives, exams, presentations, and other tasks.
-These visits are usually short and sparse, amounting to no more than two per year.
+These visits are usually short and sparse, up to two per year.
 Students researching online nuclear engineering degrees should prepare for any on-site requirements before applying to programs.

 Lastly, distance-based students may only attend programs that admit students from their state of residence.
-An online program’s “state authorization” status is typically listed on a school’s website (e.g., Penn State World Campus), and for those who don’t have the information, prospective students should contact admissions offices to ensure eligibility.
+An online program’s “state authorization” status is typically listed on a school’s website (e.g., Penn State World Campus).
+For those who don’t have the information, prospective students should contact admissions offices to ensure eligibility.

 More on Nuclear Engineering